Mortgages

 writer

-Whether you have decided to move long-term to Spain or you want to buy a vacation home, you’ll be happy to hear that the country’s property market is relatively affordable.
+Whether you’re buying a long-term home or a vacation property in Spain, you’ll be happy to hear that the country’s property market is relatively affordable compared to other European countries.
 However, before you start your real estate search, you should find out if you are eligible for a Spanish mortgage and how much you can borrow as an expat in Spain.

 Mortgages in Spain

-Recent statistics suggest that about 76% of Spain’s population owns their homes, which is higher than the European Union’s average of 70% (as of 2021).
-In addition, the country is open to international real estate investors, meaning you don’t need to be a resident of Spain to get a Spanish mortgage or buy property.
+Recent statistics suggest that about 75% of Spain’s population owns their homes, which is higher than the European Union’s average of just under 70% (latest figures from 2023).
+In addition, the country is open to international real estate investors, meaning you don’t need to be a resident to get a Spanish mortgage or buy property.
 However, your residency status will impact the amount you can borrow from a Spanish bank

 Plants adorning three balconies in Barcelona, Spain, creating an absolutely beautiful and serene feel.